 Comments in a Code v/s Code Readability

-Recently I have earned readability (a Google certification for language expertise) in Java and JavaScript.
-Over the past few months, I have been a readability reviewer for most of the code that is usually checked in by my team to Google's codebase.
+Recently, I earned Readability (a Google certification for language expertise) in Java and JavaScript.
+Over the past few months, I have been a Readability reviewer for most of the code that is typically checked in by my team to Google's codebase.
 I am an exhaustive code reviewer.
-I only accept code with the highest standards and best practices followed (Okay, enough of blowing my own trumpet!).
-One of the most popular questions that I usually receive is - "Shall I add a comment here to make things clear?".
-Most of the time my answer is a clear NO!
-I am adding this small write-up to explain the reason.
+I only accept code that adheres to the highest standards and best practices.
+(Okay, enough of blowing my own trumpet!)

 function computeVolume(r, h):